UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Liberty Stats and Trends

-- Thus far this year Liberty has two wins against the spread.
+- So far this season Liberty has two wins against the spread.

-- Liberty's games this year have hit the over on one of three set point totals (33.3%).
+- Liberty's games this season have gone over the total in one out of three opportunities (33.3%).

-- Liberty is 2-1 against the spread and 3-1 overall in games when it records more than 20.8 points.
+- Liberty is 2-1 against the spread and 3-1 overall when the team records more than 20.8 points.

-- When Liberty picks up more than 327.5 yards, the team is 2-1 against the spread and 3-1 overall.
+- Liberty is 2-1 against the spread and 3-1 overall when the team churns out over 327.5 yards.

 - The Flames have turned the ball over two times, four fewer times than the Blazers have forced turnovers (6).